 Data to be used should be multi-spectral data with a spatial resolution of 30 m at least;

-Steps involved shall comprise geo-referencing of satellite images, undertaking un-supervised classification, generating training sets with the help of ground truthing, using different interpretation techniques & and various indices and available data sources like FSI maps, SOI toposheets, etc. and then carrying out supervised classification classifying the images into different land use /land cover classes to be followed by an accuracy assessment; and
+Steps involved shall comprise geo-referencing of satellite images, undertaking un-supervised classification, generating training sets with the help of ground truthing, using different interpretation techniques and various indices and available data sources like FSI maps, SOI toposheets, etc and then carrying out supervised classification classifying the images into different land use /land cover classes to be followed by an accuracy assessment; and

-Generation of thematic maps viz., slope map, drainage map, soil map, land use and land cover map, etc. Based on these, thematic maps, an erosion intensity map should be prepared.
+Generation of thematic maps namely, slope map, drainage map, soil map, land use and land cover map, etc. Based on these, thematic maps, an erosion intensity map should be prepared.

 4.3.4.2 Soil characteristics

-Soil taxonomic classification, physical parameters (viz., soil depth, texture, porosity, bulk density, drainage, permeability and water holding capacity) and chemical parameters (viz. pH, electrical conductivity, exchangeable Ca++, Mg++, Na+ & K+, sodium, potassium, organic carbon, available potassium, available phosphorus, SAR/ESP, cation exchange capacity, available nitrogen and salinity); and
+Soil taxonomic classification, physical parameters (namely, soil depth, texture, porosity, bulk density, drainage, permeability and water holding capacity) and chemical parameters (namely pH, electrical conductivity, exchangeable Ca++, Mg++, Na+ and K+, sodium, potassium, organic carbon, available potassium, available phosphorus, SAR/ESP, cation exchange capacity, available nitrogen and salinity); and

-For establishing soil characteristics, data collection and analysis should be carried out for two seasons (i.e. pre-monsoon and post-monsoon) during the entire duration of the study.
+For establishing soil characteristics, data collection and analysis should be carried out for two seasons (that is, pre-monsoon and post-monsoon) during the entire duration of the study.
 At least 6 locations spread over the study area should be covered for hydroelectric projects and additional locations depending upon the extent of command should be added for irrigation projects.

 4.3.4.3 Irrigation and cropping pattern